In this article, we will explore the causes, signs, and solutions to a midlife crisis in women.

 I’ll go ahead and throw this out there and see where it lands.

 Maybe we can make a choice.
-We can choose to view this time in our lives as an opportunity for personal growth and not as a crisis.
+We can view this time in our lives as an opportunity for personal growth and not as a crisis.

 Could it be that midlife doesn’t have to be the beginning of the end?
 But instead, a new beginning!?